-The United States Stole Iraqi Gold & Oil Hoax Debunked!
+Fact Check : United States Stole Gold & Oil From Iraq?!

-There is a conspiracy theory going around, claiming that the United States stole Iraqi gold and oil, specifically 20 TRILLION dollars in gold and 30 TRILLION dollars worth of oil.
+There conspiracy theory keeps going around, claiming that the United States stole Iraqi gold and oil, specifically 20 TRILLION dollars in gold and 30 TRILLION dollars worth of oil.

 30 trillion worth of Oil & 20 trillion in gold was stolen in the invasion on Iraq